sidonieB/repeats/parse_RepeatExplorer_results.md

 - Save the "levels" sheet as "RE_output_individual_manually_edited_for_R.txt" (or any other name) in **tab delimited** format

 ### Produce graphs
+The R script will use the results table (for instance RE_output_individual_manually_edited_for_R.txt) and the species table (for instance species_table_individual_produced_by_python_for_R.txt) to produce new tables (for instance percent_clean.txt and bp_clean.txt).
+Then it will use these new tables to produce graphs.
+This means that you can save the last tables and come back later to do different graphs.
-See the R script RE_summarize_results_individual_v2.R and instructions in it.
+See the R script RE_summarize_results_individual_v2.R and instructions in it, and don't hesitate to ask me!

 ## **3. Parsing results from one comparative analysis**